Geography Department Embarks on series of Educational Trips

-The Department of Geography Education has embarked on a series of educational trips as part of their studies of various courses in the 2016/17 academic year.
-These trips were found to be very relevant since they enabled the students to have practical experience and deep insight into some of the issues discussed in class and improved their level of understanding.
+The Department of Geography Education has embarked on a series of educational trips as part of their courses of study in the 2016/17 academic year.
+The trips were organised to deepen the understanding of students on issues discussed in class and to help students acquire practical experience of their courses pursued.

 In the first semester, the level 100 students studying Introduction to Geography were taken to the Planetarium in Accra.
 They were led by Dr. Anthony Baabereyir, the course lecturer.
 In the same semester, the Level 200 students studying Geomorphological Processes and Landforms were taken to the west coast to study coastal processes and landforms.
 This trip, which was led by the course lecturers, Dr. Kofi Adu-Boahen and Dr. Ishmael Yaw Dadson took them to the Gold Hll Beach in Komenda where the students were taken through practical lessons in coastal process and landforms.
 The coastal erosion and other landforms are well developed along this coastline.
 They were also taken to the Pra River estuary at Shama and then to the Sekondi-Takoradi, Nkontompo coastline for further identification and study of coastal landforms.
 The same group of students were also taken to the Muni-Pomadze Wetland in Winneba.